ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 R code and documentation to model new technologies in USEEIO

 <a name="machine-learning"></a><br><br>
-<b>Job Description 3</b><h2 style='margin-top:0px;padding-top:0px'>Machine Learning and Data Visualization</h2>
+<b>Job Description 3</b><h2 style='margin-top:0px;padding-top:0px'>Data Visualization and Machine Learning</h2>

 ### Description
-The candidate will develop Python code to apply machine learning to industry data and environmental impact indicators in EPA's USEEIO model to enable sustainability analysis -- including material generation, transfer, recycling/reprocessing, and reuse.
+The candidate will develop D3 javascript to create web compatible visualizations of material flows and economic model for the USEEIO model.
+The candidate will also use Python code to apply machine learning to material flows and other environmental and economic data from the local regions to be used in the GA version of the USEEIO model.

 The work will require close technical collaboration with the research mentors and GA Tech research partner, the USEEIO modeling team and other community-based interns.